Self-hosted service

 Sesam IP

-Sesam uses Let’s Encrypt for SSL certificates.
-Letsencrypt requires port 80 to be open for incoming traffic from ANY (they don’t provide a list of src IPs) to support renewal of certificates.
+Sesam uses Traefik to generate certificates, which requires port 80 to be open for incoming traffic from ANY (they don’t provide a list of src IPs) to support renewal of certificates.
 If you want to bring your own certificate or use a self-signed this port opening can be skipped.

 443/HTTPS